 No divorce is simple – and it is not something you should attempt to go through alone.
 At Hedayati Law Group, P.C., our award-winning Long Island divorce lawyers can provide the strong legal guidance you need to ensure your best interests are guarded.
 With more than 100 years of combined experience handling both complex family law and business cases, our team of advocates is prepared to listen to your needs and guide you towards the smoothest resolution possible for your situation.

-Call (631) 880-6440 or fill out an online form today to schedule your complimentary case review.
+Fill out an online form today to schedule your complimentary case review.